 Programmes & Communication Officer

-Demetra holds a BA in Visual Arts at the University of Salford, and an MA in Fine Arts at the University of Brighton.
+Demetra holds an MA in Fine Arts from the University of Brighton.
 She has presented her artwork in exhibitions and theatre plays; and has participated in short films and artist residencies in Cyprus, Germany, Malta, Italy and the UK.
 Her poetry work has been featured in literary journals (Nicosia, Athens and Zurich), music vocals and art publications (Berlin).
-In 2016, Kallitsi, in collaboration with Jacqueline van De Geere, co-founded The Blind Date (platform for artistic collaborations in performance art in Germany, Canada and Cyprus).
 She worked as the Financial Manager for PRWeile Studio, Berlin; as the Cultural Officer at ARTos Cultural & Research Foundation in Nicosia, and as the Museum Coordinator for the Loukia & Michael Zampelas Art Museum in Nicosia.
-Demetra, who joined SeeD in 2017, also contributes to SeeD's Cyprus efforts with the World Bank, while continuing her artistic career as the international art collective Broke Epoque Contributor, the Performance Art, Dance & Theatre Coordinator for Xarkis Festival and Artists Residency, and as a Board Member of the cultural organisation Xarkis in Nicosia.
+Demetra, who joined SeeD in 2017, is part of SeeD's Cyprus team its efforts in collaboration with the World Bank, while continuing her artistic career as the Artist Residency Coordinator for Xarkis Festival and Artists Residency, and as a Board Member of the cultural organisation Xarkis in Nicosia.

 Contact email: email@example.com